isomerpages/nlb-biblioasia/articles-archive/features/_posts/2016-01-31-post-A Dictionary That Bridged Two Races .md

 whom spoke Southern Min dialects (闽南语) such as Hokkien1 – tried to communicate with the Malay-speaking indigenous population.
 Several Chinese-Malay dictionaries – listing Malay words with their equivalent terms in Chinese – were produced in the 19th century.2 One of the earliest was *Hua yi tong yu* (华夷通语), published in 1883.

+This earliest known Singapore-published Chinese-Malay dictionary in the National Library’s collection contains more than 2,800 entries in 25 categories.
+The entries include terms used in disciplines such as cosmology and geography to mathematics as well as common business terms.
+The second section categorises the entries according to the number of Chinese characters contained in each term, while the third and final section lists verbs and adjectives that could not be categorised in the preceding two sections.3

+In the preface penned by Zuo Binglong (左秉隆), the first Chinese Consul to Singapore appointed by the Qing Imperial Court, the writer explains that the dictionary was necessary because large numbers of Chinese migrants had settled in Nanyang (南洋 or the “South Seas”) to trade with the Malays in the region.
+Since the migrants – mainly from the Zhangzhou and Quanzhou regions of Fujian province and Chaozhou in Guangdong province – could not conduct their business effectively due to their inability to speak Malay, a dictionary was needed.

+The author, Lin Hengnan (林衡南), came up with an ingenious solution by devising a system that uses native Southern Min dialects to phoneticise Malay words.
+The dictionary teaches users how to pronounce
+Malay words by using Chinese characters that sound similar when said in the Southern Min dialects.4
+ For example, to
+learn the Malay word satu, which means
+”one”, Lin used the Chinese characters
+“沙诛” – pronounced sha zhu in Mandarin but sa tu in Hokkien.
+Tiga, or “three”, is
+“知迓” – pronounced zhi ya in Mandarin but ti ga in Hokkien.5
+To render the phoneticisation more accurate, Lin indicated the tone of the Chinese character to be used when pronounced using
+Southern Min dialects.
+He also switched between the tones of the Zhangzhou, Quanzhou and Chaozhou dialects as needed to ensure that the words were pronounced correctly in Malay.6